therealMKD/yt-msd/README.md

 ## Why did I make this program?

-I don't want to deal with spotify's ads, and youtube playlist's don't have working shuffle features, so I started downloading the mp3s of my playlist with yt-dlp, but it is still annoying to do, so I created this tool to make it faster.
+I don't want to deal with spotify's ads (Or pay for premium), and youtube playlists don't have working shuffle features, so I started downloading the mp3s of my playlist with yt-dlp, but it is still annoying to do, so I created this tool to make it faster.
 This program WILL function as a bare bones music player, but I would highly recommend using a dedicated program (I use MusicBee) that has more options.
-However, if you just want to have your music in a folder and listen to it, this will do it for you (Once I get it ready).
+However, if you just want to have your music in a folder and listen to it, this will do it for you.

 **NOTE:** As of 4/12/2026, this is rapidly becoming a more and more full-featured music player.
 We'll see where this takes us, but Musicbee will still be able to do much more.
 I might possibly make this into a Musicbee plugin, but those are written in VB or C#, and this program is in python, so it might be a bit hacky.